 The answer is yes.
-The school Principal was speaking about us, and he had, in fact, called me fat.
+The school Principal was speaking about us, and he had called me fat.

 I am very impressed I didn't punch him in the face once Ramesh translated why they were laughing so hard.

-Considering the fact that the school we are painting is a public school for the poorest children in the village, it should not offend us that comparatively speaking, we are HUGE.
+Considering the fact that the school we are painting is a public school for the most impoverished children in the village, it should not offend us that comparatively speaking, we are HUGE.

 This fat chick was and still is comfortable with the name-calling.
 Instead of feeling like I should skip a meal, I focused on painting a school for skinny kids who deserve it.